Venezuela’s Maduro offers to negotiate with opposition

 Maduro said the talks could be held with mediation of other countries.
 He mentioned Mexico, Uruguay, Bolivia, the Vatican and Russia.

 Maduro also accused President Donald Trump of ordering a hit on him from Colombia.
-He said he was aware of Trump’s “orders” for the Columbian government and the local mafia to kill him.
+He said he was aware of Trump’s “orders” for the Colombian government and the local mafia to kill him.

 Russia has been one of Maduro’s staunchest supporters, providing it with loans and weapons.